THE

 Well, we heard no

-cannons and enjoyed no Iftar meal because, as the sun slowly dipped below
+cannons and enjoyed no Iftar meal because, as the

-the horizon, our wide track had utterly vanished and we found ourselves in a
+the horizon, our wide track had utterly vanished and we found ourselves

 lovely but lonely plain dotted with acacia trees and surrounded by low